hainsjojo/OPCDE-2018-write-up/Reversing/bin_mirrors/README.md

 ![](https://i.imgur.com/ttwpL9b.png)

 Hmmmm...
-Lets try opening up this file in Ghidra.
+Lets try opening up this file in Ghidra and decompile it.

 ```